Jean Kleyn: Munster

 Kleyn secured an early release from his contract with in July 2016, and joined irish side Munster on a three-year contract prior to the 2016–17 Pro12 season.
 On 3 September 2016, Kleyn made his competitive debut for Munster when he came on as a substitute against Scarlets in their opening Pro12 fixture.
 On 17 September 2016, Kleyn scored his first try for Munster in their 20–16 away win against Welsh side Dragons in Rodney Parade.
 The match was also his first start for the province.
 On 17 February 2017, it was announced that Kleyn had been ruled out for 8–10 weeks due to a neck injury, sustained during the United Rugby Championship fixture against Dragons on 10 February.

 On 1 September 2017, in his return to competitive action following his neck injury, Kleyn scored two tries in Munster's win against Benetton in Round 1 of the 2017–18 Pro14.
 Kleyn scored a try and won the Man-of-the-Match award in Munster's 21–16 win against Ospreys on 16 September 2017.
 Kleyn was nominated for the 2018 Munster Rugby Player of the Year award in April 2018.
 He signed a three-year contract extension with Munster in September 2018.
 Kleyn was ruled out for six weeks after undergoing surgery for a thumb injury in November 2018.
 He returned from the injury in Munster's Pro14 fixture against Ulster on 21 December 2018.
 Kleyn made his 50th appearance for Munster in their 26–17 win against Leinster on 29 December 2018.

 He signed a two-year contract extension with Munster in January 2022.
 He played his 100th game for Munster in their 34–17 away win against Zebre Parma in round 11 of the 2021–22 United Rugby Championship on 29 January 2022.
 Kleyn was selected in the 2021–22 United Rugby Championship dream team He started in Munster's 19–14 win against the Stormers in the final of the United Rugby Championship on 27 May 2023.

+Gloucester

+On 13 January 2026, after 10 seasons with Munster in Ireland, it was confirmed that Kleyn would join Gloucester in the English Premiership Rugby competition ahead of the 2026-27 season.